 Let's face it.
 When you are managing and balancing a busy life of work, family, fun, and other responsibilities, who has time to think about what you are going to eat three to six times a day?
 However, the fact is a good diet filled with nutrient-rich foods is beneficial, not just for your health, but also for your well-being.
 Eating a wide variety of healthy foods within moderation helps increase your energy and stamina, and also helps decrease your health risk for chronic diseases such as cancer, heart disease, hypertension, diabetes, and obesity.
 The following resources and links can help you get started on the road to good eating!

-- Schedule an appointment with the UHS Nutritionist by stopping in or calling the Appointment Office at (510) 642-2000.
+- Schedule an appointment with the UHS Registered Dietitian by stopping in or calling the Appointment Office at (510) 642-2000 or schedule an appointment online.
+More about nutrition services for students here.

 - Schedule a Health and Wellness Education session online with one of our Health Educators to talk about healthy eating.